ray-project/ray/doc/source/installation.rst

 Building Ray from source
 ------------------------

 If you want to use the latest version of Ray, you can build it from source.
-Below, we have instructions for installing dependencies and building from source for both Linux and MacOS.
+Below, we have instructions for building from source for both Linux and MacOS.

 Dependencies
 ~~~~~~~~~~~~